 How to Apply

-Students who test at the 95th percentile and above on a standardized achievement or ability test are eligible to participate in SAVY courses in their area(s) of strength.
-We accept any standardized achievement or ability test including, but not limited to, the following: RIAS, CogAT, TCAP, ERB, Stanford Achievement Test, OLSAT, Woodcock Johnson, WISC.
+Students who test around the 95th percentile on an ability test or in at least one content area on a standardized achievement test are eligible to participate in SAVY courses in their area(s) of strength.
+We accept many standardized achievement or ability tests including, but not limited to, the following: RIAS, CogAT, TCAP, ERB, Stanford Achievement Test, OLSAT, Woodcock Johnson, WISC.
 Out-of-level standardized assessments are also accepted.
-While scores around the 95th percentile are typically a strong indication that SAVY is an appropriate curriculum match for a student, feel free to contact the PTY office for questions about scores that do not meet these criteria.
+While scores around the 95th percentile are typically a strong indication that SAVY is an appropriate curriculum match for a student, feel free to contact the PTY office for questions about scores that do not meet these criteria, as alternative documentation may be acceptable.
 Returning SAVY students do not need to resubmit test scores unless their scores are more than three years old.
-Students without test scores should work with their schools to obtain documentation of their assessments.
+Students without test scores should work with their schools to obtain documentation of their advanced learning potential.

 For more information about assessment (including out-of-level), contact PTY at 615-322-8261.